The mild steel and stainless steel react differently to the heat treatment, giving the Carbon bench an iridescent blue and pale yellow finish.

 The pattern on the bench's surface was initially traced with a pencil, like a "hand-drawn painting of wood".

-Wijnant then goes over it with a TIG welding machine to create a raised, textured finish using either steel or stainless steel, so the base and the linework end up being cast in matching or contrasting colours.
+Wijnant then used a TIG welding machine to create a raised, textured finish using either steel or stainless steel welding rods, so the base and the linework end up being cast in matching or contrasting colours.

 "I really wanted to create a more organic object, because steel is normally super hard and straight," he said.
 "I want to change this perception."

 Finally, the steel bars were bolted together to form the bench.

 Wijnant, who is an alumnus of the Design Academy Eindhoven, plans to create an entire collection of furniture around this process, playing with the range of colour and texture combinations that can be created using this one material family.